 What’s the last tour of the day?

 The last tour of the day departs George Square at 1630 in spring, autumn and winter (October to mid May).
+In summer our tour frequency increases and may be extended late into the evening.
 Please check our timetable for current bus times.

 What is the frequency and tour times?

 Our tour normally operates every 30 minutes from October to April and every 15 minutes in summer.
 Please note this is subject to change.